emacsmirror/py-autopep8/readme.rst

    Can be used to point to the location of the ``autopep8`` command (otherwise ``autopep8`` from the ``PATH`` will be used).

+``py-autopep8-on-save-p`` (defaults to ``'always``) This function is called before formatting on save, if it returns non-nil, auto-formatting will be performed.

+   Since you may want to only reformat on saving for projects that use autopep8, preset functions have been included:

+   - ``'always`` always reformat on save.

+   - ``'py-autopep8-check-pyproject-exists``
+     only reformat when ``pyproject.toml`` exists in the current directory or any of it's parents.

+   - ``'py-autopep8-check-pyproject-exists-with-autopep8``
+     only reformat when ``pyproject.toml`` exists in the current directory or any of it's parents and contains a ``[tool.autopep8]`` entry.

+   Otherwise you can set this to a user defined function.

 Installation
 ============